abeuscher/foodfight/prompt-0-projectdescription.md

 - Players receive starting resources

 ### 2. Resource & Build Phase
-- Players collect resources based on their production structures
+- Players collect ingredients based on their production structures
 - Players place new structures or upgrade existing ones on their island
-- Building options limited by available resources and grid space
+- Building options limited by available ingredients and grid space
 - AI makes strategic decisions in single-player mode

 ### 3. Targeting Phase
 - Player selects up to 3 offensive weapons to deploy
 - Player assigns targets on the enemy island
 - Targeting interface shows weapon range, damage patterns, and valid cells
-- In two-player mode, players take turns planning attacks
-- In single-player mode, AI determines its targets while player is targeting
+- AI determines its targets while player is targeting

 ### 4. Attack Resolution Phase
 - Attacks are visualized with appropriate effects